MicrosoftDocs/azure-docs/articles/sentinel/connect-data-sources.md

 ## Next steps

 - To get started with Azure Sentinel, you need a subscription to Microsoft Azure.
-If you do not have a subscription, you can sign up for a [free trial](https://azure.microsoft.com/free/).
+If you don't have a subscription, you can sign up for a [free trial](https://azure.microsoft.com/free/).
-- Learn how to [onboard your data to Azure Sentinel](quickstart-onboard.md), and [get visibility into your data, and potential threats](quickstart-get-visibility.md).
+- Learn how to [onboard your data to Azure Sentinel](quickstart-onboard.md) and [get visibility into your data and potential threats](quickstart-get-visibility.md).